MonsterBagels/my-cachyos-setup/README.md

 ### Sched-ext Tutorial
 ~~I stuck with scx_bpfland and since I'm mostly gaming  I set the profile to Gaming~~ Reverted profile back to auto.

-### Peripheral Setup
-I mostly stuck with [this YouTube video](https://www.youtube.com/watch?v=uIRs-zh3nGI) for guidance.

-- Mouse (Razer Cobra Pro)
-  - I installed the [OpenRazer Driver](https://openrazer.github.io/) and the [Polychromatic front end](https://polychromatic.app/).
-  - It didn't recognize the charging dock but that was the only issue.
-- Keyboard (Keychron Q5 MAX)
-  - No software necessary.
-  - Uses [Launcher](https://launcher.keychron.com) webtool for programming.
-Wasn't able to get it working on Chromium so will need to program using Windows.
-- Headphones (Arctis Nova Pro Wirelss)
-  - While not as feature rich as Steelseries' GG software, [Arctis Manager](https://github.com/elegos/Linux-Arctis-Manager) gets the job done, through providing device data and Game/Voice channels for balancing.
-- Controller (Sony PlayStation Dualsense)
-  - Had difficulty getting the controller to sync with the default Bluetooth manager so I installed [Blueman](https://github.com/blueman-project/blueman) and that worked after a controller reset.
-  - Bluetooth manager gives an error saying it isn't connected but controller will connect and work afterwards
-- Streamdeck
-  - Works using the [StreamController](https://github.com/StreamController/StreamController) app.

 ## Other Apps
 + balenaEtcher